valkey-io/valkey-doc/topics/search-overview.md

 ## Save/Restore

 A generated RDB file (either due to an explicit save or full-sync operation) contains index definitions (index metadata), any vector field indexes, and a list of the keys currently in the index.
 On a load operation, each index is recreated from the definitions, any vector field indexes are reloaded, and any non-vector fields are rebuilt from the loaded Valkey database using the list of keys.
 If the index had a backfill in progress at the time of the save, then on completion of a load a backfill will be initiated for it.

+## Index Replication

+Indexes are node-local.
+Each node, regardless of whether it's a primary or a replica maintains its own index independently.
+Indexes on replicas are updated by key mutations transmitted on the replication channel and thus are subject to replication lag just like the Valkey database itself.
+No additional replication channel traffic is generated for updates.
+The index backfill process is also node-local, meaning just because one node (a primary) in a replication group has completed its backfill the other nodes may not have.

 ## Cluster Mode